javierscode/check-my-menu/README.md

 - Environment variables configured
 - Install dependencies

-#### Environment Variables

-You will find 2 sample `.env.example` files in each of the apps `backend` & `web`.
+**Configure environment variables**: You will find 2 sample `.env.example` files in each of the apps `backend` & `web`.
 If you want to run the project in your local machine, you must create a copy with the name `.env`, the content of each file doesn't have to be modified.

-#### Install dependencies

-To install all dependencies, run the following command:
+To **install all dependencies**, run the following command:

 ```properties
 npm install